Oral Iron Supplementation

 The iron in your body is called "elemental iron."
 Oral iron supplements contain different amounts of elemental iron.
 When you choose a supplement, be sure to check the label to see how much elemental iron it contains; a greater amount means that more iron will be absorbed by your body.

 Your doctor will tell you how much iron you need to take every day.
-Typically, adults need to get between 60 and 120 mg of iron a day.
+For the treatment of iron deficiency anemia in adults, 100 to 200 mg of elemental iron per day has been recommended.
 The best way to take the supplement so that you absorb the greatest amount of iron is to take it in two or more doses during the day.
+However, extended-release iron products may be taken once a day.

 Please note the following: